1979 World Juniors Track Cycling Championships

-The 1979 World Juniors Track Cycling Championships were the fifth annual Junior World Championship for track cycling held in Buenos Aires, Argentina in August 1979.
+The 1979 World Juniors Track Cycling Championships were the fifth annual Junior World Championships for track cycling held in Buenos Aires, Argentina in August 1979.
 It was the second championship to be held outside Europe, the second to be held in the Americas, and the first to be held in the southern hemisphere.

 The Championships had five events for men only, Sprint, Points race, Individual pursuit, Team pursuit and 1 kilometre time trial.
 With two golds and a bronze, Fredy Schmidtke had the most successful single games for a cyclist to date, while future Tour de France legend Greg LeMond won his first major medal for the United States.